Abejs/abe-elasticsearch/README.md

 ```

 - you can deactivate this plugin by setting "active" to false
-- If you don't provide an "index" value, the plugin will take the name of your project directory
+- If you don't provide an "index" prefix value, the plugin will take the name of your project directory.
+Caution: This index is only a prefix used to be prepended to all the templates you want to index.
+In Elasticsearch, it's not possible to have 2 properties with the same name (like title for one template and title for another template) in a same index.
+Therefore, we need to create a specific index for each template. ie. my_index_index, my_index_post, ...
 - the attribute "templates" is optional.
 It's an array of templates you want to index.
 If a content is not related to one of these templates, it won't be indexed.

 ## How it works